Overview of Zhuhai

 Zhuhai is in the southwest Pearl River estuary in Guangdong Province, with Hong Kong across the bay in the east and Macao adjacent in the south and nearby east.
 It is a key point of the 21st-Century Maritime Silk Road.
 As one of China's first special economic zones, the city has continuously prioritized ecological development, enjoying one of the best environments in China.

-Ever since the Guangdong Pilot Free Trade Zone (FTZ) Hengqin Area came into operation in 2015, the city has played an increasingly important role in China's Belt & Road Initiative.
+Ever since the Hengqin Area of China (Guangdong) Pilot Free Trade Zone (FTZ) came into operation in 2015, the city has played an increasingly important role in China's Belt & Road Initiative.
 It has cooperated with Macao to build a world-class tourism and leisure center and China-Portugal economic and trade cooperation venue.
 Economic and trade relations with Latin American countries have also progressively strengthened through diversification and the furtherance of secure access to the outside world.

-Residents and visitors alike enjoy a pleasant climate, with an average temperature at 22.3 degrees Celsius.
-The city also encompasses 217 islands, 147 of them larger than 500 sq m.
-The total area stands at 7,653 sq km, including 1,724 sq km of land.
-The population was 2.02 million at the end of 2019.
-Municipally, there are three districts -- Xiangzhou, Doumen, and Jinwan -- and five economic zones -- Gaolan Port, Zhuhai Hi-Tech National Industrial Development, Zhuhai Free Trade, Hengqin FTZ, and Zhuhai Wanshan Marine Development Experimental).
+Residents and visitors alike enjoy a pleasant climate, with an average temperature at 24 degrees Celsius.
+The city also encompasses 262 islands.
+The total land area stands at 1,725 sq km.
+The population was 2.47 million at the end of 2021.
+The city consists of three administrative districts -- Xiangzhou, Doumen, and Jinwan -- as well as Guangdong-Macao In-Depth Cooperation Zone in Hengqin, Zhuhai Hi-Tech National Industrial Development Zone, and Hezhou Integrated Area.

-The city has focused on high-end service and manufacture, hi-tech industry, characterized marine economy, and eco-agriculture over the years to promote economic transformation.
-McKinsey & Co has rated it first among ten domestic cities, including Shenzhen, Hangzhou, Guangzhou, and Beijing, in terms of sustainable development.
+The city has focused on the seven pillar industries of new-generation information technology (IT), new energy, integrated circuits (IC), biomedicine & health, smart home appliances, equipment manufacturing, and fine chemicals over the years to promote economic transformation.
+McKinsey & Co has rated it first among 10 domestic cities, including Shenzhen, Hangzhou, Guangzhou, and Beijing, in terms of sustainable development.

 Zhuhai is also home to high-end enterprises China National Offshore Oil Corporation's deep-ocean engineering equipment, Sany Heavy Industry, Ferretti, China Aviation Industry General Aircraft (CAIGA), and Gree Electric Appliances.
-The hi-tech field is highlighted by Kingsoft, Xiaomi Tech, Meizu, and United Laboratories.
+The hi-tech field is highlighted by Kingsoft, Allwinner Technology, CosMX Battery, and Livzon Pharmaceutical Group.
 Chimelong International Ocean Tourist Resort, Hengqin Financial Island, and Shizimen Central Business District are represented in Zhuhai's high-end service industry.

 The characterized marine economy and eco-agriculture spotlighted by green energy, island vacations and marine sports, modern agriculture, and eco-agriculture tourism.
 The city now hosts the campuses of Sun Yat-Sen, Beijing Normal, and Ji'nan universities, among others, and United International College (UIC) jointly founded by Beijing Normal and Hong Kong Baptist universities.
-National labs include Gree Research Institute, National Project Control System Labs, and National Food Safety Innovation Center (Hengqin).
+National labs include Gree Research Institute, National Project Control System Labs, National Food Safety Innovation Center (Hengqin), and State Key Laboratory of Optoelectronic Materials and Technologies of Sun Yat-sen University.
 Zhuhai has worked with Tsinghua University and South China University of Technology in building new R&D centers, and in providing innovation platforms and talent support for economic transformation and industrial development.

 Gaolan Port [File photo by Zhang Zhou]